Leibniz-HBI/DP-REX/README.md

 * Copy the secret key and paste it as the value of the variable `DJANGO_KEY` in the `.env` file.
 * Set the variable `VRAN_DEBUG` to true in the `.env` file.
 * Generate a local database by runing `poetry run ./manage.py migrate`.
+## Additional Services
+You need to run a redis instance for managing task queues.
+The easiest way is to launch it in a container: `docker run -p 6379:6379 redis`.
 ## Running
 * Start the backend by running `poetry run ./manage.py  runserver`.
 * In a seperate shell switch to the `ui` directory and run `npm start`.